 To be a boomerang parent, of course, you first have to leave.
 My husband Tom and I accomplished that almost four years ago when we sold our house and cars, stored some stuff, and left Minnesota to travel around the world.
 But like college kids, we came home for breaks which, for us, generally meant two times a year.
 It didn’t take long to realize we were more at home on the road than we were coming back to Minneapolis sans house and garage.

 We’ve managed our lodging here in just about every way imaginable, short of pitching a tent in the backyard.
 (And no, the answer to the most oft-asked question, we do not travel by RV.)
-When visiting the homeland, we’ve stayed in hotels, in friends’ extra rooms, in entire luxury homes while the owners were away, at Tom’s mother’s Iowa home six hours from here, and in a number of places where dogs or cats need a caretaker for a weekend.
+When visiting the homeland, we’ve stayed in hotels, in friends’ extra rooms, in large luxury homes while the owners were away, at Tom’s mother’s Iowa home six hours from here, and in a number of places where dogs or cats need a caretaker for a weekend.

 We tried not to infringe on our children’s space or lifestyle.
 Matt (30) and Jane (26) have their own lives, jobs, apartments, friends, cars, refrigerators, dogs, and cats.
 And until recently they had their own beds and couches.
 They’ve made space for us willingly and graciously.
 They change the linens, dust and pick up, and treat us as we treat them: get it yourself.